tiayyba/CYT180_Lab5/Hadoop_HBase.md

 scan 'students'
 ```

-> **What is `scan`?** The `scan` command reads across multiple rows in sequence — similar to a `SELECT *` in SQL.
+The `scan` command reads across multiple rows in sequence, similar to a `SELECT *` in SQL.
 It is powerful but can be slow on very large tables since it reads every row.
 For large datasets, scans are typically filtered using conditions.
 For this lab, scanning your small table is perfectly appropriate.

 **Scan with a filter** (retrieve only names):